Welcome

 Promoting Regular Attendance

-Spring Meadow Primary School and ‘School House’ nursery values all children.
-As set out in this policy we will work with families to identify the barriers to achieving and maintaining excellent attendance and offer the right service at the right time to try to resolve any difficulties.
-We believe in developing good patterns of attendance and set high expectations for the attendance and punctuality for all our pupils from the outset.
-It is a central part of our school’s vision, values, ethos, and day to day life.
-We recognise the connections between attendance, attainment, safeguarding and wellbeing.
+At Spring Meadow Primary School and School House Nursery, we believe in developing good patterns of attendance and set high expectations for the attendance and punctuality for all our pupils from the outset.
+It is a central part of our school’s vision, values, ethos and day to day life.
+We recognise the strong connections between attendance, attainment, safeguarding and wellbeing.

-Every half-day absence from school has to be classified by the school (not by the parent/carer), as either authorised or unauthorised.
+Every half-day absence from school has to be classified by the school (not by the parent), as either authorised or unauthorised.
 This is why information about the cause of any absence is always required.
 Each half-day is known as a ‘session’.

 Authorised absences are morning or afternoon sessions away from school for a genuine reason such as illness (although you may be asked to provide medical evidence for your child before this can be authorised), medical or dental appointments which unavoidably fall in school time, emergencies or other unavoidable cause.